-Safer North Hampshire was originally 3 separate Local Authority Community Safety Teams established as a result of Section 17 of the 1998 Crime and Disorder Act.
+Community Safety teams were established in local authorities as a result of Section 17 of the 1998 Crime and Disorder Act.

 CCTV in Hart

-Hart District Council have a number of CCTV cameras around the district, which are monitored at a state-of-the-art CCTV control centre, 365 days a year throughout the day and most of the night.
+Hart District Council has a number of CCTV cameras around the district, which are monitored at a state-of-the-art CCTV control centre, 365 days a year throughout the day and most of the night.

-The system is operated by Rushmoor Borough Council on our behalf – for all enquiries, including footage requests please call Rushmoor Borough Council on 01252 398399
+The system is operated by Rushmoor Borough Council on our behalf – for all enquiries, including footage requests, please call Rushmoor Borough Council on telephone 01252 398399.

 Our cameras help us to: